irskep/irskep.github.com/content/pages/pyglettutorial.md

         else:
             self.dead = True

+*The code above should probably use `type(self) == type(other_object)` rather than using `__class__`, but I haven't tested it.
+Try it yourself and email me your findings.*

 ### Customizing bullet collisions

-Since bullet collision behavior can vary so wildly across objects, let's add a reacts\_to\_bullets attribute to PhysicalObjects which the Bullet class can check to determine if it should register a collision or not.
-We should also add an is_bullet attribute so we can check the collision properly from both objects.
+Since bullet collision behavior can vary so wildly across objects, let's add a `reacts_to_bullets` attribute to `PhysicalObjects` which the `Bullet` class can check to determine if it should register a collision or not.
+We should also add an `is_bullet` attribute so we can check the collision properly from both objects.

+(These are not "good" design decisions, but they will work.)

-First, initialize the reacts\_to\_bullets attribute to True in the PhysicalObject constructor.
+First, initialize the `reacts_to_bullets` attribute to `True` in the `PhysicalObject` constructor.

     :::python
     class PhysicalObject(pyglet.sprite.Sprite):